Dr Ganesh Balasubramanian – Cuckoo Search: Using Evolutionary Algorithms to Optimise Materials

 Reducing this thermal conductivity would allow graphene to be used as a highly efficient insulator.
 Other applications could include sensors for high-frequency communication systems with little outside interference, as well as coatings for wires in analogue circuits, which would allow currents to be controlled more precisely.

-The dilemma faced by the Dr Balasubramanian and his colleagues was that the carbon-13 isotopes could be arranged in a vast variety of ways within the lattice, each of which reduced the thermal conductivity by varying amounts.
+The dilemma faced by Dr Balasubramanian and his colleagues was that the carbon-13 isotopes could be arranged in a vast variety of ways within the lattice, each of which reduced the thermal conductivity by varying amounts.
 The team needed a way to find the one optimal arrangement that would reduce thermal conductivity the most – a task that would take far too long should they test each arrangement one by one.

 ‘The basis of the method is derived from robust theoretical foundations of Darwin’s natural evolution and habits of animal species like the Cuckoo bird.
 This approach enables us to compare numerous existing and hypothetical materials concurrently and to identify the best candidate for particular application.’